rtansf/quantum/README.md

 ```

 You can also search forwards from a reference point in time.
-*How did sales for P2 do in April 12, 2018 and its succeeding 5 days?* The QL is:
+*How did sales for P2 do in April 12, 2018 and its succeeding 5 days?* The Q statement is:

     get ProductId=P2;y=2018;m=4;d=12; 3+